About me

 Early apprenticeships

 It was also a time when cooking on TV was coming out of its staid 50s presentation in the UK.
 My earliest influences were the USA’s Graham Kerr, ‘The Galloping Gourmet’ and the unique Keith Floyd.
-Both are now sadly not with us.
-They were true inspirations and advocates of the joie de vivre of cooking with love using fresh ingredients.
+They’re true inspirations and advocates of the joie de vivre of cooking with love using fresh ingredients.

 Being professional